delingren/homeautomation/doors_and_windows/Acurite.md

     - 12m /w a wall: 3 packets with occasional errors, acceptable
     - 15m w/ 2 walls: no reception or 3 packets with many errors. however, it greatly improves when powered by 5v, compared with 3.3v

 RXB6 is the winner.
 With a coiled antenna, 8m w/ a wall is acceptable for my use case.
+However, the timing is still way inaccurate.
+So I had to greatly relax the tolerance to be able to find the sync pulses.
+And for the payload, I am not decoding based on the absolute widths of the pulses and gaps, but rather the relative ones.
+I.e. if the pulse is longer than the gap, it's a 1, otherwise a 0.
+This approach may lead to many false positives if the 433 MHz band is noisy in the area.
+But it seems to work OK for me.
+I occasionally get some false sync pulses which don't lead to reading 56 bits of payload data.
+But it's manageable so far.
+In the long term, I should investigate on a receiver of better quality.

 ## References
 * https://www.osengr.org/WxShield/Downloads/Weather-Sensor-RF-Protocols.pdf